gonzaloronvera/web3_development_training_python/README.md

 ```

 - Explore the json generated in the build folder.
-- Add your Rinkeby account to Brownie
+- Add your Rinkeby account to Brownie.
+Get your private key from Metamask.

 ```
 brownie accounts new my-rinkeby-account
 ```

-- Get your private key from Metamask and execute the following:
+- List your available accounts:

 ```
 brownie accounts list